Backchannel vs Meetily

 What is the difference between Backchannel and Meetily?

 Both are open-source, bot-free, privacy-first meeting assistants.
-Meetily is a desktop app focused on local transcription and post-meeting summaries; speaker diarization is not in its free edition as of mid-2026.
+Meetily is a desktop app focused on local transcription and post-meeting summaries; its speaker diarization shipped in Pro 1.8.2 but is not in the MIT Community Edition.
 Backchannel is a self-hosted server app that ships live speaker diarization free and runs real-time insight agents during the call.

 Does Meetily have speaker diarization?

-Not in the free Community Edition as of mid-2026: Meetily lists diarization as planned and slated for its Pro version.
+Yes, in Pro: diarization shipped in Meetily Pro 1.8.2, live as you record and on imported audio, but it is not in the MIT Community Edition.
+Pro is $10/user/month billed annually ($120/year).
 Backchannel ships local speaker diarization (Silero VAD plus WeSpeaker embeddings) free under MIT, attributing every transcript line to a speaker live.

 What does Meetily do better than Backchannel?

-Community size (21.6k+ GitHub stars and 308,600+ claimed downloads), polished native installers for macOS and Windows, and the stronger fully-offline story: Ollama-first summarization means nothing has to call a cloud LLM.
-Backchannel's insight agents currently need a Gemini or OpenAI API key.
+Community size (26.4k GitHub stars and 369.8K claimed downloads as of 2026-07-24), polished native installers for macOS and Windows, ungated downloads, and the simpler out-of-the-box offline story: Ollama-first summarization means nothing has to call a cloud LLM by default.
+Backchannel's insight agents run on Gemini, OpenAI, or any self-hosted OpenAI-compatible server.

 Are Backchannel and Meetily both free?